hanielbaez/docs-1/configuration/topology/README.md

 # Topology

-Another important keyword recognized by HASH Core is `topology`.
+Another important keyword recognized by the hEngine is `topology`.
 The topology keyword sits at the top level of the `globals.json` file object and drives a handful of important hardware-accelerated calculations used by behaviors in our simulation.
 A topology configuration might look like this:

 ```javascript
 {